BardezAnAvatar/BGEE-Caster-Crafting/README.md

 See [the license file](LICENSE.md).

-tl;dr: do what you will with it, credit me (Bardez) for starting the mod.
-The other guys above, too.
+tl;dr: do what you will with it, credit me (Bardez) my work on the mod.
+GrammarSalad, too.

 ## Credit/license for prior work